Chapter 16 BWV 129 Gelobet sei der Herr

 It acts as a ‘motto’ theme, occurring seven times (which, in itself, is surely significant) and it doubtless represents some element of corporal, physical entity.
 Is it intended to portray me, the living, mundane sinner?
 Or is it some more enigmatic symbol of the earthly world fully encompassed by God’s all-pervading spirit?

 The movement remains as inscrutable as it is charming.
-One can only glimpse a little into the complex mind of its creator, having informed oneself though a detailed study of his legacy.
-But whatever our insights, or lack of them, the music remains to enchant and tantalize us.
+One can only glimpse a little into the complex mind of its creator, but whatever our insights, or lack of them, the music remains to enchant and tantalize us.

 If the soprano aria leaves us with a sense of mystery, that for alto is far less puzzling.
 A return to the major mode combines with a jolly 6/8 time signature creating a feeling of lightness and dance.
 It begins with the obligatory conventional expressions of eulogy of the Lord, but then the poet spreads himself a little more widely.
 Even those things which float in the sky are expected to join in this universal paean of praise.
 Whether this refers to physical birds or spiritual angels (or both) is not clear but that is unimportant.
 The point is that a metaphorical image has been created by the librettist and Bach has seized upon it in order to stimulate his musical imagination.